CharlieJT/Recipes/README.md

 - #### Fonts

-    - The font **'Open Sans'** was chosen as the primary font to ensure it had a profession look.
+    - The font **'Open Sans'** was chosen as the primary font to ensure it had a professional look.

 - #### Colours

-    - **Main Heading and Footer -** A white font was selected for the heading to contrast nicely with the dark background of the main image of the home page &  was also selected for the footer to contrast nice with the blue background.
+    - **Main Heading and Footer -** A white font was selected for the heading to contrast nicely with the dark background of the main image of the home page &  was also selected for the footer to contrast nicely with the blue background.

-    - **Cards -** A white background for each card was kept as a nice indicator of a 'card' & a box shadow was kept to give a nice seperation between the background of the outer card & the inner card.
+    - **Cards -** A white background for each card was kept as a nice indicator of a 'card' & a box-shadow was kept to give a nice separation between the background of the outer card & the inner card.
 This was contrasted nicely with black text.

     - **To Top Arrow -** A white 'up' chevron was contrasted nicely with a darkened background & a white border